Parking & Commuter Benefits

 Read ETF’s Commuter Benefits FAQ for more information.

-The LifeSuite Program offers travel assistance, legal services, beneficiary financial counseling and legacy planning services and is available to all State of Wisconsin employees.
+The LifeSuite Program offers travel assistance, legal services, beneficiary financial counseling and legacy planning services and is available to all active, WRS-eligible, State of Wisconsin employees.
 You do not have to enroll in this program, it is offered free of charge.
 Beneficiary financial counseling is only available if you are enrolled in State Group Life Insurance.

 Travel Assistance is available to all active State of Wisconsin employees, spouse or domestic partner and their eligible dependents.
-Redpoint Resolutions provides 24/7/365 travel assistance services if you are traveling 100 or more miles away from home.
+Travel Assistance provides 24/7/365 travel assistance services if you are traveling 100 or more miles away from home.
 Services are available 24/7/365 and include but are not limited to medical professional locator, interpretation services, assistance in lost luggage and arranging for transport of a traveling companion.
 For more information, visit the LifeSuite Travel website or call 1-855-516-5433 in the U.S. or Canada.
 From other locations, you can call collect to +1 (415) 484-4677.

 Legal Services are available to all State of Wisconsin employees (active or retired), along with their spouse or domestic partner and eligible dependents.
 You have access to over 22,000 attorneys nationwide for consultation on simple wills, estate planning and other legal issues.
 If you retain an attorney in the network, you receive 25% off services.
-Contact Ceridian at 1-877-849-6034 or visit the LifeWorks website (username: will password: preparation).
+Contact Ceridian at 1-877-849-6034 or visit the LifeWorks website (username: lfg password: resources).